uw-loci/optogensim/README.md

 2. Download the [OptogenSIM standalone for Windows](https://loci.wisc.edu/files/loci/software/OptogenSIM_Win64_mcr2014b_0.zip) or [OptogenSIM standalone for Mac](https://loci.wisc.edu/files/loci/software/OptogenSIM_Mac_mcr2014b_0.zip).
-   Unzip and then run the application “OptogenSIM” (To be noted, before opening ‘OptogenSIM’, if you ever ran the older release, make sure to delete/rename/move the old ‘OSGworking’ folder mentioned in step 3 of the manual, otherwise the new release could not work properly.)):
+   Unzip and then run the application `OptogenSIM` (To be noted, before opening `OptogenSIM`, if you ever ran the older release, make sure to delete/rename/move the old `OSGworking` folder mentioned in step 3 of the manual, otherwise the new release could not work properly.):

-In Windows: double click on “OptogenSIM”
+On Windows: double click on `OptogenSIM`

-In Mac: right click on “OptogenSIM”(ctrl-click)-----&gt;Show Package Contents ----&gt; Contents----&gt;MacOS----&gt;applauncher (right-click and choose open)
+On Mac: right/control click on `OptogenSIM` &rarr; Show Package Contents &rarr; Contents &rarr; MacOS &rarr; applauncher (right-click and choose open)

 ### Source-code version

 Download and unzip [source
 code](https://loci.wisc.edu/files/loci/software/sourcecodeOptogenSIM20151028_0.zip)
-including the Matlab m-files, data, as well as a distribution of mcxyz.c.
-Open and run the function “OptogenSIM” to launch the GUI.
+including the Matlab m-files, data, as well as a distribution of `mcxyz.c`.
+Open and run the function `OptogenSIM` to launch the GUI.

 **Download the [quick
 manual](https://loci.wisc.edu/files/loci/software/OptogenSIM%20quickstart%20manual10292015.pdf)